M27 Infantry Automatic Rifle: Suppressive fire debate

 While Marine Corps Systems Command was optimistic about operational testing, former Marine Commandant General James T. Conway remained skeptical because of the reduction in firepower at the fireteam-level that would result if the M27 was adopted.
 He felt that, while more accurate, it was unlikely that the M27 could provide fire superiority over the belt-fed M249 SAW.
 A magazine-fed rifle, requiring frequent reloading, would not be able to sustain the same rate of fire.
 In a firefight, squad members carrying extra magazines for the M27 might not always be in a position to supply them to the gunner.
 Further, the SAW was already a battle-proven weapon.
-It was also significant that the Army had chosen not to pursue the IAR concept.
+He regarded it as significant that the Army had chosen not to pursue the IAR concept.

 The notion that the M27 represents a reduction in suppressive fire has spawned considerable debate between proponents of the M249 SAW within the infantry and those who advocate that a lighter, more maneuverable, and accurate weapon is sufficient to support offensive operations at the squad level.
 With the M249 SAW, the doctrine of fire suppression is the sound of continuous fire with rounds landing close to the enemy.
 While the M249's volume of fire may be greater, it is less accurate.
 Experienced troops who have dealt with incoming fire are less likely to take cover from incoming rounds if they are not close enough.
 With an IAR, the doctrine is that lower volume of fire is needed with better accuracy.
 Fewer rounds need to be used, and automatic riflemen can remain in combat longer and in more situations.